-Before I answer that, I want to invite you to attend a free webinar next week.
+Before I explain, I want to invite you to attend a free webinar next week.

 Free Webinar: How to Use Google Analytics to Make Effective Marketing Decisions – 4 Steps All Marketers Should Take, But Probably Aren’t